iter-tools/iter-tools/README.md

 # Create iterators
 ## Range
-Create an iterator returning a sequence of numbers (the sequence can be infinite)
+Create an iterable returning a sequence of numbers (the sequence can be infinite)
 ```js
 range(); // 0, 1, 2 ...
 Infinity
 range(3); // 0, 1, 2